KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 In order to improve the K-Nearest Neighbors classifier (which yielded an accuracy of 99.7%) I used grid search on the classifiers hyper parameters 'n_neighbors' using values 5, 6 and 7, 'weights' using values 'uniform' and 'distance' and the 'p' parameter using values 1 and 2.
 The resulting classifier yields an improved accuracy of 99.85%.

-In a attempt to reduce the number of features (153) I performed a Principal Component Analysis on the training feature dataset to obtain 54 dimensions which explain most of the variance in the training data.
+In an attempt to reduce the number of features (153) I performed a Principal Component Analysis on the training feature dataset to obtain 54 dimensions which explain most of the variance in the training data.
 Then I fitted the optimized K-Nearest Neighbors classifier from the last step to this reduced dataset having only 54 dimensions.
 The accuracy score on the testing set was 99.85% which is the same accuracy the K-Nearest Neighbors classifier yielded on the full feature dataset having 153 features.
-So a dimensionality reduction of the feature space from 153 to 85 dimensions without any loss of accuracy is a succesful simplification.
+So a dimensionality reduction of the feature space from 153 to 54 dimensions without any loss of accuracy is a succesful simplification.

 ## IV.
 Results